 You will discover creative ways to identify and eliminate routines that are no longer benefiting your business.Download

-There are also some risks to consider: there are a number of scenarios in which a tenant may dispute a credit card charge, making you responsible for the chargeback.
-And, while most processors back their clients up to a reasonable amount, usually this is nowhere near the average rent payment.
-Square, Inc., for example, backs its merchants, but only up to $250 per month.
+There are also some risks to consider: There are a number of scenarios in which a tenant may dispute a credit card charge, making you responsible for the chargeback.
+While most processors back their clients up to a reasonable amount, usually this is nowhere near the average rent payment.
+Square, for example, only backs its merchants up to $250 per month.

-- PayPal: Most people have PayPal accounts these days, so it’s very convenient for electronic payments.
-However, fees are higher than credit card payments, especially for business charges.
-And, you still run the risk of chargebacks like with credit/debit cards.
+Most people have PayPal accounts these days, so it’s very convenient for electronic payments.
+However, fees are higher than credit card payments, especially for business charges; and you still run the risk of chargebacks like with credit/debit cards.

-- Money orders/cashier’s checks: While they’re not incredibly convenient for tenants, they reduce the risk of bounced checks and NSF charges for property managers and landlords.
-One big drawback is similar to cash: money orders can be lost.
-And if the tenant loses it before it gets to you, and they can’t afford another one, you’re out the money.
+While they’re not incredibly convenient for tenants, money orders and cashier’s checks reduce the risk of bounced checks and NSF charges for property managers and landlords.
+One big drawback is similar to cash: Money orders can be lost—and if the tenant loses it before it gets to you, and they can’t afford another one, you’re out the money.

-- Electronic debits: ACH payments are both cost-efficient and convenient.
+ACH payments are both cost-efficient and convenient.
 Once your tenant sets up a recurring transfer, you’ll see the money in your account on time every month.
-And, it may only cost you a few dollars per transaction.
+Plus, it may only cost you a few dollars per transaction.
 One drawback is that if there’s not enough money in the account to cover it, the payment will fail (similar to paper checks).

-There are so many vendors that will provide convenient payment options—your property management software may include this for a minimal fee, for example.
-Within your software, your may be able to set up recurring payments, accept late and convenience fees electronically, and support money order, cash, or check payments too.
+There are so many vendors that will provide convenient online payment options—your property management software may include this for a minimal fee, for example.
+Within your software, you may be able to set up recurring payments; accept late and convenience fees electronically; and support money order, cash, or check payments too.
 (Learn more about Buildium’s online payment capabilities!)Read more on Scaling